EmployeeIssues.comU.S. Employee Rights in Plain English

 Although it may not seem so, you do have some employee rights for vacation pay.
 For example, if your employer does voluntarily provide vacation pay by policy or agreement, then you're "legally" entitled to it if you follow the rules.

 Additionally, many states have laws that require employers to issue accrued vacation pay in employees' final paychecks, if employers allow vacation pay to accrue by policy or agreement.
-But, even in states that don't have such laws, if employer policies "promise" accrued vacation pay, then the employers typically must honor their promise.
+But, even in states that don't have such laws, if employer policies "promise" accrued vacation pay, then the employers typically must honor their promise or potentially suffer the legal consequences of breaking it.

-However, if employees are guilty of misconduct that invalidates the promise according to policy (such as not giving the required resignation notice), then employers may deprive the employees of accrued vacation pay, if it's not prohibited by state laws or regulations.
+However, if employees are guilty of misconduct that invalidates the promise according to policy (such as not giving the required resignation notice), then employers likely may deprive the employees of accrued vacation pay if it's not prohibited by state laws or regulations.

 Read About Employee Benefits for information regarding avenues of relief, should your employer deprive you of the vacation pay, accrued vacation pay or any other employee benefit to which you're rightfully entitled.
 Alternately or additionally, consult an attorney.